 "The onset of TW max > 35 °C represents a well-defined reference point where devastating impacts on society seem assured even with adaptation efforts.
 This reference point contrasts with assumptions now used in integrated assessment models.
 Warmings of 10°C and above already occur in these models for some realizations of the future (33).

-7°C is a high temperature increase, higher even than expected for "Business as usual" -.
+7°C is a high temperature increase, higher even than expected for "Business as usual" - RPC 8.5 in climate change jargon.

 At 11–12°C then most of the areas where humans live today become uninhabitable.
 But even then - it does not make Earth uninhabitable.
 We certainly won’t go extinct.